Do you need help with administrative procedures? We can help you prepare documents, review the authority’s procedure or defend against a decision.

 Initiation of administrative proceedings

-Administrative proceedings can be initiated in two ways.
+Administrative proceedings may be initiated in two ways.
 In the first case, it is initiated ex officio, i.e. on the initiative of the administrative authority.
 Such proceedings may also be initiated at the initiative of the public, but this is not a condition.

 The second way is to initiate administrative proceedings directly at the request of one of the parties.
 This must be delivered to the competent administrative authority, which then secures all the remaining parties and initiates the procedure.
 If, for example, the application is for entry in the land register, the recipient of the application will be the land registry office.